arXiv/arxiv-auth/README.md

 http://localhost:5000/register.

 ## Dependencies
-We use pipenv to manage dependencies.
-To install the dependencies for this project, run ``pipenv install`` in the root of this repository.
+Currently this project is using a ``requirements.txt`` file for dependencies.
+This is due to problems using pipenv related to an out of date environment on the web nodes.
+In the future pipenv or poetry should be revisited.

-Note that the ``Pipfile`` does not contain a reference to the ``arxiv.users`` package, which is located in ``users/``.
-To test against the code in your current branch, install the package directly with ``pipenv install ./users``.
+The ``requirements.txt`` does not contain a reference to the ``arxiv.users`` package, which is located in ``users/``.
+To test against the code in your current branch, install the package directly with ``pip install ./users``.
-Otherwise, you can install the latest release with ``pipenv install arxiv-users``.

 ## Generating auth tokens